James Douglas of Spott: Rehabilitation

 He was reconciled with the king and Sir George Home, who was now treasurer of Scotland, in January 1603.
 George Nicholson thought this was connected with moves to rehabilitate the Earl of Bothwell.
 King James made him chamberlain of Dunbar on 13 April 1603, and in March the Privy Council issued letters forgiving him and "relaxing him from the horn" for his participation with Bothwell at the raids of Holyrood, Falkland, and Leith.

 Douglas complained to the Privy Council in June 1603 about a piece of unused land near Dunbar Castle which the king had recently granted to him after his "long banishment".
-A lawyer Arthur Straiton had made some difficulies fees for the official privy seal documents.
+A lawyer Arthur Straiton had made some difficulties fees for the official privy seal documents.
 The lands of Spott were made into a free barony in August 1605.

 In July 1610 "James Douglas of Spott" was described as a gentleman of the king's privy chamber and made a denizen of England.
 He was granted lands in Clancarney in County Armagh.
 However, George Hill identifies this man as another James Douglas of Spott, who was a son of Malcolm Douglas of Mains in Dunbartonshire and page and master of horse to Prince Henry.

 James Douglas of Spott, sometime conspirator with the Earl of Bothwell, died in 1615.